RsyncProject/rsync/rsync.1.md

     absolute) and (2) there are no mount points in the hierarchy (since the delayed updates will fail if they can't be renamed into place).

-    See also the "atomic-rsync" perl script in the "support" subdir for an update algorithm that is even more atomic (it uses `--link-dest` and a parallel hierarchy of files).
+    See also the "atomic-rsync" python script in the "support" subdir for an update algorithm that is even more atomic (it uses `--link-dest` and a parallel hierarchy of files).